Pengxin-Guo/Awesome-Multi-Task-Learning/README.md

   Notes: propose a **tree-structured network design space** that can **automatically learn how to branch a network**.

   Q: **How to decide the number of child nodes?**

+- [**AdaShare**] Sun, X., Panda, R., Feris, R., & Saenko, K. [Adashare: Learning what to share for efficient deep multi-task learning](https://proceedings.neurips.cc/paper/2020/hash/634841a6831464b64c072c8510c7f35c-Abstract.html "AdaShare"). **NeurIPS**, 2020.

+  Notes: learn the sharing pattern through a task-specific policy that **selectively chooses which layers to execute for a given task** in the multi-task network.

+  Q1: It has to perform $T$ times forward pass since each task has different paths, which is time-consuming.

+  Q2: Will it be effective to extend *AdaShare* for finding a fine-grained **channel sharing pattern**?

 - [**DEN**] Ahn, C., Kim, E., & Oh, S. [Deep elastic networks with model selection for multi-task learning](https://openaccess.thecvf.com/content_ICCV_2019/html/Ahn_Deep_Elastic_Networks_With_Model_Selection_for_Multi-Task_Learning_ICCV_2019_paper.html "DEN"). **ICCV**, 2019.